cynixx3/third-party-miner-installer-for-ethos/README.md

 [Below](#installing-the-miner-manager-optional) are instructions to install the miner-manager its-self if you think you will use it often, or you can skip installing the manager and just run the script from the github repo in which case the command would look like **NON WORKING EXAMPLE**

-`source <(curl -s https://raw.githubusercontent.com/cynixx3/third-party-miner-installer-for-ethos/master/miner-manager) miner action`
+`bash <(curl -s https://raw.githubusercontent.com/cynixx3/third-party-miner-installer-for-ethos/master/miner-manager) miner action`

 **NOTICE: YOU SET THE LAST TWO WORDS** to what you want to do.
 Where the miner is the name of the miner branch in this repo and the actions are install, update, or revert
 IE for a full **install of phoenixminer example** or an update of all files run:

-`source <(curl -s https://raw.githubusercontent.com/cynixx3/third-party-miner-installer-for-ethos/master/miner-manager) phoenixminer install`
+`bash <(curl -s https://raw.githubusercontent.com/cynixx3/third-party-miner-installer-for-ethos/master/miner-manager) phoenixminer install`

 ### Updating
 The miner can be easily updated when new releases are out by just changing the action argument to "update" IE to only **update the energiminer example** program to the latest release run:

-`source <(curl -s https://raw.githubusercontent.com/cynixx3/third-party-miner-installer-for-ethos/master/miner-manager) energiminer update`
+`bash <(curl -s https://raw.githubusercontent.com/cynixx3/third-party-miner-installer-for-ethos/master/miner-manager) energiminer update`

 ### UnInstalling
 The miner can be easily uninstalled by changing the action argument to "revert" IE to **uninstall wildrig-multi example** run:

-`source <(curl -s https://raw.githubusercontent.com/cynixx3/third-party-miner-installer-for-ethos/master/miner-manager) wildrig-multi revert`
+`bash <(curl -s https://raw.githubusercontent.com/cynixx3/third-party-miner-installer-for-ethos/master/miner-manager) wildrig-multi revert`

 ## ethOS Config Sample
 Here is an example of how to add ubqminer to ethos.
 These instructions will apply to any miner simply by changing "ubqminer" to the miner you want.